midhunkalarikkal/FullDomain/Notes/html.md

 ## `The <div> Element` ##
 =========================
 The <div> element is by default a block element, meaning that it takes all available width, and comes with line breaks before and after.
-A <div> element takes up all available width:
 The <div> element is often used to group sections of a web page together.

 ## `Attribute` ##